How to prepare for marriage while single

-Because as you begin your season of holy matrimony a lot of things will change and you start creating a new life for your husband and yourself.
+Because as you begin your season of holy matrimony build a new life for your future spouse and yourself.

 The two of you might decide to buy a house, a new car, or even have a baby.
-These are all big expenses, especially a child, that you will share with your partner.
+These are all big expenses you have to keep in mind, especially having a child.

-In order to prepare yourself for those financial burdens, you have to become financially responsible.
-Learn how to manage your money while you are single so that you are well prepared as a wife.
+In order to prepare yourself for those financial burdens, you have to become take control of your own finances.
+Learn how to manage your money while you are single so that you are well-prepared once you are a married woman.

-That includes creating a plan for how to pay back any debt, such as student loans or credit card debt.
+That includes creating a plan for how to pay back any debt, such as student loans or credit cards.
 It also means that you have to learn how to save a portion of your monthly income and ideally create a 6-months emergency fund.

-Acquiring healthy spending habits as a single woman with one income will allow you to better steward your new combined household income once married.
+Acquiring healthy spending habits as a single woman with one income will allow you to make smart financial decisions in your future marriage.

 2. Become a homemaker/ caretaker

-Now, I know that many of you women will look at this point sideways, but I want you to keep an open mind as you read on.
+Now, I know that many women will look at this point sideways, but I want you to keep an open mind as you read on.

-Now mind you, I used to date a chef years ago, and back then I did not touch a pot or pen ever.
+But that’s beside the point.
+After all, a few years ago I dated a chef, and back then I did not touch a pot or pan ever.
 It was his passion, so he happily took over.

 But I was nonetheless very excited about contributing to a beautiful candlelight dinner by decorating the room, planning desserts, and tidying up afterward.

-Therefore, to prepare for marriage, learn the basics of how to take care of yourself, first and foremost.
+Learning the basics of how to take care of yourself is important.